 Do you know someone who would like to know more about Jesus? ... the church? ...

 What are Lutherans all about?
 How does Jesus influences our lives today?
 Invite them to join you in worship, and let them know I would be glad to talk with them, and if desired teach them the basics of the faith at a time convenient to them.
 Just give me call at 785-893-4387 any time.

-Blessings to all for a grace filled New Year! +Pastor Charlie Adams
+Blessings to all! +Pastor Charlie Adams